This article explains how to configure the Gainsight PX REST API.

-The Gainsight PX API will provide you with a programmatic (server based) method to access the users, accounts and events that have been captured on your Gainsight PX subscription.
+Gainsight PX API provides you with a programmatic (server-based) method to access the users, accounts, and events that have been captured on your Gainsight PX subscription.

-The base URL for the Gainsight PX API is https://api.aptrinsic.com/v1 and currently exposes the below two endpoints:
+The base URL of each data center for Gainsight PX API is as follows:

 - Data Payload

 - All API data (data and responses) is JSON encoded with UTF-8 as either a single JSON object or as a list of JSON objects.

 - Authorization and access to the API is managed via API Keys (see below)